-When it comes to scrapbooking, do you have favorite scrapbooking tools?
-Are you fairly new to this great hobby and wonder what the best scrapbook tools are?
+When it comes to scrapbooking, do you have some favorite scrapbooking tools?

-Although I have been scrapbooking for several years, I always enjoy finding out what tools people prefer to use.
+Although I have been scrapbooking for several years, I always enjoy finding out what tools people prefer to use for their handmade projects.
 After all, there are so many to choose from and if you are like me, you do not want to spend money on something that you end up rarely using.

 Tool 1: Paper Trimmer.
 Clean sharp edges.

-When it comes to scrapbooking tools, everyone was in agreement that a decent paper trimmer is a must have!
+When it comes to scrapbooking craft tools, everyone was in agreement that a decent paper trimmer is a must-have!
 A paper trimmer will give you a sharp clean cut as you crop photos, cut out frames, etc. A paper trimmer with an extended arm works best; this will accommodate your larger scrapbook pages.
 Here are some cutting tools to consider investing on:

 Tool 2: Letter Stamps.
 Rubber or acrylic.

-Every serious scrapbooker needs to have letter stamps as part of their scrapbook tools.
-Some people prefer the rubber stamp type.
-These are usually wooden stamps
+Every serious scrapbooker needs to have letter stamps as part of their scrapbooking craft tools.
+Some people prefer rubber stamps for scrapbooking

-with handles with the letter part in rubber.
-Simply use with any ink pad and you are good to go.
+These are stamps with wooden handles with the letter part in rubber.
+Simply use with any ink pad and you are good to go!
 Rubber stamps will last for a long time and will provide a uniform look for your scrapbook pages.

-Acrylic stamps are easy to use and give a crisp appearance.
-You will need to invest in the clear block, but it is well worth it.
-I recommend purchasing a mid-size block because once you start using acrylic stamps, the block will be one of your go to scrapbook tools.
+Acrylic stamps are easy to use and they give a crisp design transfer.
+You will need to invest in a clear block but it is well worth it.
+I recommend purchasing a mid-size block because once you start using acrylic stamps, the block will be one of your go-to scrapbook tools.

 Tool 3: Clear ruler.
 Marked with grids.

-Scissors definitely rank as one of the top scrapbooking tools!
+Scissors definitely ranks as one of the top scrapbooking tools!
 However, it is easy to get carried away in purchasing different types of scissors.
 I recommend that you look for the following features when purchasing your scissors:

 Tool 5: Scrapbook storage.
 Bins and more!